cypher256/eclipse-encoding-plugin/README.md

 Show file information for the active editor in the eclipse status bar.

 **Show file encoding and line ending**
-Line ending: CRLF, LF and Mixed
+Line ending: CRLF, CR, LF and Mixed
 ![](image/encoding.jpg)

 **Change text file encoding setting by file**